 A huge thanks to all our beta testers for their relentless testing of the different beta versions!
-Special thanks go to bManic and Dan Worrall for their work on the factory presets.
+Special thanks go to bManic for his work on the new factory presets.

 Furthermore we would like to thank all our users for their support and loyalty over the years.
 You have made this new version of Pro-Q possible.